18 Tips for Boosting Decoding Skills in Young Readers

 When you come back to decoding, your child will have a much better foundation and will be able to move through the process more quickly.

-In addition to knowing what each letter looks and sounds like, your child needs a certain level of phonemic awareness before they begin reading.
+In addition to knowing what each letter looks like and says, your child needs a certain level of phonemic awareness before they begin reading.

 Remember that phonemic awareness is all about the sounds (/r/), not the letters associated with those sounds (could be r or wr, depending on the word).

-While phonemic awareness has many different components, two of them are especially crucial for reading success—phoneme blending and phoneme segmentation.
+While phonemic awareness has many different components, two of them are especially crucial for reading success—phoneme blending and phoneme segmenting.

 Phoneme Blending